eficode-academy/oidc-oauth2-katas/oidc-in-spas.md

   implementation](object-store/src/index.js).

-- `List Objects` - does a `GET` towards the `/api/objects` path to fetch all object ID.
+- `List Objects` - does a `GET` towards the `/api/objects` path to fetch all object IDs.
 The `api-gw` rewrites this path and strips `/api`, hence we end up with a `GET` towards the object-store `/objects` path.